 Crafting has probably never been a more popular hobby than it is today.
 And running your own crafting business is often the next natural step for those who love to make things.
 After all, why shouldn’t you make a living doing what you love?

 Almost anyone can run their own craft business.
 But there are some things that you should know before you start so that you can be prepared to run an organized, profitable company.
 I certainly wish that I had spent a bit more time planning before starting my craft business.

 So, what do you need to know to start a craft business?
 Here are some basic things you should know before you start.

-One of the most important things to know about starting a craft business is how to file self employment tax returns.
-Many people find filing their taxes overwhelming, even without the added complication of being self employed.
+One of the most important things to know about starting a craft business bookkeeping and how to file self employment tax returns.
+Many people find taxes overwhelming, even without the added complication of being self employed.
 It pays to research the process well ahead of time so that you’ll be prepared to deal with the paperwork efficiently and in a timely manner.

 The main thing to remember about tax returns is that you can’t avoid them.
 You have to do them, so you may as well learn everything you can about how to do them correctly to save you trouble later.

 2. Managing your time.

 When you become self employed, regardless of what kind of business you start, you will soon realize that you suddenly have less time for leisure and spending time with your family.
 You will have to dedicate long hours to your work, which can alienate you from your spouse, put a damper on your social life, etc.

 To keep yourself from becoming a workaholic hermit, you’ll need to learn to manage your time more efficiently.
 Try to plan out how much time you will spend on work in a day, and set aside at least one day a week to be your day off.
 You won’t always be able to stick to your schedule rigorously but if you at least have a schedule, you will be less likely to waste time, freeing up a few hours for family time during the day or evening.